nils-matthaei/ModelBasedSW_project/README.md

     }
 }
 ```
-The returned iterator can then be used both as a push iterator, to iterate over the container using `for/in` (like for/range in Go); and as a pull iterator using the `next` method:
+The returned Iterator can then be used both as a push Iterator, to iterate over the container using `for/in` (like for/range in Go); and as a pull Iterator using the `next` method:
 ```Rust
 fn print_stack_iter<T: std::fmt::Display>(stack: &Stack<T>) {
     // Push-style: for loop using an Iterator